-On this page you can read more about how to apply for a short term visa to visit Denmark.
+On this page you can read more about how you as a host and visa applicant can apply for a visa to Denmark.

-- Complete the invitation.
+- Complete an invitation.
 There are several different ways to invite a visitor.
 Read more about invitations for a visa stay

-- Send a copy of the photo page of your passport and your Danish residence permit (if applicable) to the diplomatic mission
+- Enclose a copy of the photo page of your passport and a copy of your Danish residence permit (if applicable).

 - The electronic invitation form can only be used in Danish representations.